 Taylor fears that her refusal to conform to fashion rules will ruin her social life, and turns to St. Joan of Arc for the answers.

-Taylor is torn as the last day of primary school arrives, and is forced to makes some serious decisions about her future.
+Taylor is torn as the last day of primary school arrives, and is forced to make some serious decisions about her future.

 Taylor tries in vain to prevent public exposure of her dad's humiliating mid-life crisis.